nlpnorth/nlpnorth.github.io/README.md

 # nlpnorth.github.io
 NLPnorth research group at ITU

-The ITU NLPNorth research group at ITU is a team of faculty, postdocs, PhD students and assistants that work on fundamental and applied problems for computational understanding of human languages and speech.
+The ITU NLPNorth research group at ITU is a team of faculty, postdocs, PhD students, assistants and students that work on fundamental and applied problems for computational understanding of human languages and speech.

 # Members